adamzammit/quotaUploadAndReport/README.md

 In Survey settings you can choose the question to show for participation and question for satisfaction.

-- Particpation question are single choice questions or token attribute (if exist)
+- Participation question are single choice questions or token attribute (if exist).
 - Satisfaction question can be single choice, numeric or array question type.
-The mean is calculated with numerical code of answers only, tyhis allow to use Not Applicable option for example.
+The mean is calculated with numerical code of answers only, this allow to use Not Applicable code NA for example.

 If the an user don't have global permission except login : it was redirected to a survey list.
 Only survey with statictics Permission are shown.